rajaraodv/rabbitpubsub/README.md

 </p>
 <br>
 <br>
-## Handling server scale-down /crashing / restarting
+## Handling server scale-down / crashing / restarting
 In theory, our app will work fine as long as all the server instances are running.
 But what happens if the server is restarted or scaled down or one of the instances crash?
 How do we handle that?

 But let's first understand what happens in that situation.